In this guide, you will learn how to calibrate the BMW steering angle sensor.

 - Engine temperature sensor

-Any of these modules can be faulty, causing the intermittent issues and fail-safe of the transmission.
+Any of these modules could have an internal fault.
 A defective connector or damaged wire harness can also be the problem.

 The next step is to read the codes from all the modules listed above.